Four People Killed As Tornado Hits Alabama Towns

 Farm buildings collapsed, metal buildings peeled open, trailers and homes were torn apart and toys and furniture were strewn amid the rubble in the torando’s wake.
 Pink insulation was left hanging from trees.

-Authorities said the tornado apparently hit a subdivision in the rural community of Joppa, where about a dozen injuries were reported, and then hit Arab, some three miles to the east.
+Authorities said the tornado apparently hit the rural community of Joppa, where about a dozen injuries were reported, and then hit Arab, some three miles to the east.

 A roof blew off a section of an apartment complex in Arab, but authorities who searched the rubble found no injured people there.
 Robert Reynolds of the Arab Fire Department said there were other happy surprises amid the destruction.